The short answer to this question is: “It depends”.

 As mentioned, this isn’t an easy question to answer, nor will it be an exact figure for everyone.
 For a good estimate, we can use some insights from the Singapore Department of Statistics (SingStat) to determine what we may need to spend on in our retirement.

-In the survey before this, conducted in 2007/08, retirees have seen their expenses rise 5.2% per annum.
-If we extrapolate this, here is the approximate amount you will need in retirement.
-This assumes everyone will spend close to 20 years in retirement, from 65, the official retirement age, to 85, at the high-end of life expectancy in Singapore.
+This is an increase of 4.5% p.a. from the prior Household Expenditure Survey conducted in 2017/18.
+Extrapolating this, here is the approximate amount you will need in retirement.
+This assumes you will spend close to 20 years in retirement, from around 65 to 85 years old.

 Read Also: Here’s What Your CPF Full Retirement Sum Might Look Like When You’re 55